knokbak/acorn/README.md

 # Acorn Anti-Cheat
 Acorn is a new Anti-Cheat for Spigot 1.15.
 Acorn is free to use and can quickly detect hackers.

+## Why do I need an Anti-Cheat?
+Spigot and Bukkit are inherently trusting of clients and the data sent by players.
+This does have its benifits but can be an issue.
+Because of this, you should use an Anti-Cheat.
+An Anti-Cheat will monitor what players do and can cancel invalid or malicious actions such as flying.

 ## Features
 - Really, really quick fly detection
 - Automatic punishments (cancel action, teleport back to name a couple)